-Shareholders who, alone or jointly, hold shares in excess of the requisite statutory thresholds (in capital or value) may bring mismanagement proceedings concerning the target before the Enterprise Chamber, a division of the Amsterdam Court of Appeals, such division has jurisdiction to adjudicate certain corporate matters in first instance, and specific powers of inquiry, expertise and composition.
+Shareholders who, alone or jointly, hold shares in excess of the requisite statutory thresholds (in capital or value) may bring mismanagement proceedings concerning the target before the Enterprise Chamber, a division of the Amsterdam Court of Appeals.
+This division has the jurisdiction to adjudicate certain corporate matters in the first instance, in addition to specific powers of inquiry, expertise and composition.
 Shareholders have done so in takeover situations, for example on the grounds of the board's failure to observe its fiduciary duties.
-The suit may also allege that shareholder behaviour is in violation of the requirements of reasonableness and fairness.
+The suit may also allege that the shareholder behaviour is in violation of the requirements of reasonableness and fairness.
 Pending a final decision, the Enterprise Chamber, which generally works on an expedited basis, can take a broad range of temporary actions.
 These actions are typically aimed at maintaining the status quo and ensuring continued proper management.
 The Enterprise Chamber cannot award damages.
-However, a finding of mismanagement may be used by shareholders to substantiate a claim for damages based on tort in a separate civil action.
+However, a ruling of mismanagement may be used by shareholders to substantiate a claim for damages based on tort in a separate civil action.
 Liability may also arise on the grounds of misleading or untimely disclosure of information by the target board.